JohnMurga/atom-portable/template/help.md

 Even though this package works well you should be aware of the following issues :

 + Performance (specially on startup)
-*The [PortableApps](http://portableapps.com) syncs and removes the Atom profile in your Windows HOME and APPDATA directories.
-If the launcher resides on the same drive then it's very fast (files are moved).
-However, if you are running this from a USB drive or a slower drive it can be a bit slow to start (and shutdown).*
+*The [PortableApps](http://portableapps.com) launcher syncs and removes some files in your Windows HOME and APPDATA directories.
+If you are running this from a USB drive or a slower drive it can be a bit slow to start (and shutdown), due to this and the fact that Atom is IO intensive.*

-+ Size - Total size of Atom with add-ons almost 500Mb
++ Size - Total size of Atom with add-ons over 500Mb
 *We can argue that it's an IDE, but it still seems kinda big*

 + Temp files - Atom and it's addons can be temp file happy.